32Butterfly/Distributed-calculator-in-C/document.md

 ### 2024/05/16
 I added my first pipe for factorial.
 Will do the same with the Triangle area later today.
 Also remade the factorial calculation function.
 Also later plan for today is to add the option for specifying in the command line what the ip and port is so we can have not just localhost communication but also from vm to vm

+I managed to make the piping work for AreaCalculation as well.
+As well as making that the script takes in the portnumber and the host for client.
+It works on the 1 machine if you write localhost have yet to try running in 2 separate machine.
+I want to wait until I make sure error handaling is made correctly.